 In the last five years, passive analytic tools have emerged, offering asset inventory, anomaly detection, and traffic flow information for SCADA networks.
 These systems are great at giving visibility down to the controller level in an automated system, but they lack the ability to actively contain threats.
 While such technology helps to monitor, it does not help in the containment process when operators are trying to determine where the attack is coming from and how to stop it from spreading.

-Using Blackpoint’s SNAP-Defense platform, our threat analysts can see attacks as they unfold in real-time across a live asset map.
+Using Blackpoint’s SNAP-Defense platform, our threat analysts can see attacks as they unfold in real-time across a live asset map, boosting your smart property cyber security standing.
 Once threats are detected, we can immediately contain them to prevent further spread across a network.
 By monitoring for specific hacker techniques, privilege escalation, remote execution, and other lateral spread movement, SNAP-Defense alerts our team to potentially nefarious behavior with actionable information that even entry-level analysts can understand.
 Additionally, clients have the option of installing a passive network tap to monitor devices that cannot have endpoint protection installed, like IoT and SCADA devices.

 To learn more about our 24/7 Managed Detection and Response service, please visit